FIVE judicial officers appointed

 Assets and property management

-The Family Court is located in shared Commonwealth owned facilities in Adelaide, Brisbane, Canberra, Hobart, Melbourne, Parramatta and Sydney.
-It also occupies privately leased facilities in Albury, Alice Springs, Cairns, Coffs Harbour, Dandenong, Darwin, Dubbo, Launceston, Lismore, Newcastle, Townsville and Wollongong, and shares the state court facility in Rockhampton.
+The Family Court of Australia is located in shared Commonwealth owned facilities (Commonwealth Law Courts) in Adelaide, Brisbane, Canberra, Hobart, Melbourne, Parramatta and Sydney.
+The Court also occupies privately leased facilities in Albury, Cairns, Coffs Harbour, Dandenong, Darwin, Dubbo, Launceston, Lismore, Newcastle, Townsville and Wollongong, and shares the state court facility in Alice Springs and Rockhampton.

 The Court has no matters to report.

-3 Equivalent to the total comprehensive (loss) less depreciation/amortisation expenses previously funded through revenue appropriations as reported in Note 28: Net Cash Appropriation Arrangements per the Financial Statements for the period ending 30 June 2013 and including ‘Other Comprehensive Income’.
+4 Equivalent to the total comprehensive income less depreciation/amortisation expenses previously funded through revenue appropriations as reported in note 30: net cash appropriation arrangements per the Financial Statements for the period ending 30 June 2014 and including 'other comprehensive income'.